Julieta Casas

 Welcome!

-I am the Einstein-Moos postdoctoral fellow at the Center on Democracy, Development, and the Rule of Law at Stanford University.
-I received my Ph.D. in Political Science from the Johns Hopkins University in June 2024.
+I am the Einstein-Moos Postdoctoral Fellow at Stanford University's Center on Democracy, Development, and the Rule of Law and an Affiliated Researcher at Stanford's King Center on Global Development.
+I received my Ph.D. in Political Science from Johns Hopkins University in June 2024.

 In my book project, Building Bureaucratic Capacity: The Political Origins of Civil Service Reforms, I trace the origins of bureaucratic reform to different types of patronage and identify the conditions under which countries can significantly reduce the politicization of the bureaucracy.
-This research draws from an in-depth case study of the United States and Argentina in the nineteenth century and from the study of broad patterns in bureaucratic reform across the Americas.
+This research relies on a mixed methods design that draws from an in-depth case study of the United States, Argentina, and Chile in the nineteenth century and the study of broad patterns in bureaucratic reform across the Americas.
+You can see more about my book project here.

-The American Political Science Association Centennial Grants and the Johns Hopkins Suveges Fellowship have supported my research.
+The American Political Science Association Centennial Grants, the Johns Hopkins Suveges Fellowship, the King Center on Global Development at Stanford University, and the Institute of Humane Studies at George Mason University have supported my research.

 Contact: jcasas2@stanford.edu